-Use the graph view to graph values in your logs, such as server response times or page sizes.
+This section gives a quick introduction to the Graph view, which is where you can graph values in your logs, such as server response times or page sizes.
 You can graph values from an individual log, aggregate multiple servers / logs, and use search terms to narrow the log messages to graph.
-This page gives a quick introduction.
+This page gives a brief overview.
 For a detailed description of all the powerful features provided by the graph view, see Graphs Reference.

 The "Graph Values" button will appear only for fields with numeric values.

-To graph the rate at which some event occurs, such as a certain error message, use the log view to search for that event.
-Then click the "Show Graph" button above the timeline chart near the top of the log view.
+To graph the rate at which some event occurs, such as a certain error message, use the Search view to search for that event.
+Then click the "Show Graph" button above the timeline chart near the top of the Search view.

 (1) To search for a specific word or phrase, type it here.
 This determines which log messages are reflected in the graph.
 Numbers, punctuation, or phrases must be enclosed in quotes.
 Sample searches: